 William Hawley had been her husband and he was already a widower when he had married Abigail’s sister, Mary, in December 1852.
 The latter died in December 1857, less than a fortnight after giving birth to Mary Jane, their only surviving child.

 Eleven months later William married Abigail.
 Thus her niece Mary Jane became her step-daughter who in 1874 married bricklayer John William Brakes.
 They moved into Albert Street, accompanied by step-mother/aunt Abigail.

 The latter died in August 1885, her age recorded as 73.

-Wakefield’s Yard and surrounding area housed many noisy Irish … and of course some very well-behaved ones too!!
+Wakefield’s Yard and the surrounding area, especially Eran’s Row, housed many noisy Irish … and of course some very well-behaved ones too!!